 The major requires a total of 120 credit units.
 Applicants with Associate Degree, Higher Diploma or equivalent qualifications may be admitted with Advanced Standing I or II.

 This major has been granted provisional accreditation by the Hong Kong Institution of Engineers (HKIE), a signatory member of the Washington Accord under which all members agree to recognise each other’s accredited Engineering degree programmes.

 Latest information on tuition fees is available at the website of the Academic Regulations and Records Office.

 Inquiry: 3442-8419 (Ms. May Kan)

-This major is jointly run by the Departments of Biology and Chemistry (BCH), Civil and Architectural Engineering (CA), Electronic Engineering (EE), Mechanical and Biomedical Engineering (MBE), Physics and Materials Science (AP), and Systems Engineering and Engineering Management (SEEM).
+This major is hosted by the Department of Mechanical and Biomedical Engineering (MBE), in conjunction with the Departments of Chemistry (CHEM), Architectural and Civil Engineering (ACE), Physics (PHY), and Systems Engineering and Engineering Management (SEEM).

 Last modified on 10 October, 2017